bmargalit/thermal-synchrotron/README.md

 Lnu = thermalsyn.Lnu_shock(nu,n,r,v,epsilon_T=1.0,epsilon_B=0.1,delta=0.01,p=3.0)
 ```
-For more general settings applicable also outside the scope of shock-powered transients, the function `thermalsyn.Lnu_fun` can be called.
-This calculates emission as a direct function of the emitting plasma properties: electron density, region size, magnetic field, and source age.
+For more general settings applicable also outside the scope of shock-powered transients, the function `thermalsyn.Lnu_fun()` can be called.
+This calculates emission as a direct function of the emitting plasma properties: electron density, region size, electron temperature, magnetic field, and source age.